 Hearty falafel pittas on Crwys Road – add your own salad and extras!
 76 Crwys Road, Cardiff.
 Falafel Kitchen website

 Tiny place, plastic garden furniture, best pizza ever.
 154 Cowbridge Road East, Cardiff.
 Calabrisella website

 Consistently recognised on TripAdvisor, this place does tasty Indian, street-food-style in Grangetown, a stone’s throw from Cardiff Central Station.
 Closed Mondays.
 109 Penarth Road, Cardiff.
 Vegetarian Food Studio website

 Vegetarian and vegan specialties in Roath (check out the backyard for their yurt).
 213 City Road, Cardiff.
+ALSO AT CARDIFF INDOOR MARKET – FOR HEALTHY QUICK LUNCHES ON THE MOVE!
 Milgi website